Muzammal-Naseer/starter-academic/content/authors/hanan/_index.md

 - Grad Students
 ---

 Hanan is working to understand how to extract complementary features from a given dataset.
-Particularly, how to optimize Neural Networks under data scarcity scenarios?
+Particularly, how to optimize Neural Networks under data scarcity scenarios for the task of classification, segmentation, detection, or a combination of them all?

 **Research Outputs**